 He believed in himself and knew “Hey I can do this!”

-This life-changing experience and countless other experiences like it since then, have marked the birth of what has become Science Fair Fun and it’s flagship program.
-These experiences inspire our team to create life-changing opportunities for students every day.
+This life-changing experience and countless other experiences like it since then, have marked the birth of what has become STEM Generation DBA Science Fair Fun and it’s flagship programming.
+These experiences inspire our team to create life-changing opportunities for under-represented students every day.

 So how do we do it?
 First, we inspire students to connect with science, technology and engineering behind things in their everyday lives.
 They make observations, they ask questions, and we provide direction on where to go to answer those questions.
 At this point, they are hooked and leading their own learning.
 Then we take them into a new and innovative framework of a Science & Engineering Fair that is inclusive and skills-based.
 From there, we empower them to design authentic projects all around these things that inspire them.
 We do this by providing students with the tools they need to develop skills for success and by supporting all of the grownups around them so they can effectively mentor those students.